FAQs

 Attending SOSI each day with your child is a wonderful opportunity to be together, learning and enjoying the many musical activities in our program.

-If it is impossible for either parent to arrange for the week off work, sometimes the child will attend with another family from the home studio.
+If it is impossible for either parent to arrange a week off work, the child may attend with another family from the home studio.
 This works well when the two children play the same instrument, are at the same level, and take the same optional classes.

 My child has just begun to study an instrument in the Suzuki Method.
 Would it be worthwhile to attend the Institute?